FORMBOT/Voron-2.4/README.md

 ### P. 150-152 v2.4 manual:
 Skip; Raspberry Pi mounting and 5v PSU mounting is not needed.
 Instead, mount the CB1 / CM4 on the Manta.

+### P.158-164 v2.4 manual:
+Skip; TAP is your Z-Endstop, your X Endstop sits on Tap and your Y endstop will be mounted on the A Motor mount later.

+### P. 165 v2.4 manual:
+You use the 3in6 Power distributor-

+### P. 170 v2.4 manual:
+small reminder, you dont use a Raspberry Pi.

+### P. 172 v2.4 manual:
+another small reminder, you don't use a 5v PSU.

+### P. 175-178 v2.4 manual:
+Skip these steps, instead configure your Manta like this:

 --- to be continued ---